insectatorious/fashion_mnist_demo/README.md

 The following visualisations are aimed to examining these vectors to understand how the model is 'representing' the images.
 As we cannot visualise a 64-dim vector directly, we have to perform some kind of dimensionality reduction to get it down to two or three dimensions.

 #### Principal component analysis (PCA)
-[PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) is a simple but powerful algorithm to reduce a high dimensional vector to low dimenions.
+[PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) is a simple, powerful algorithm to reduce a high dimensional vector to low dimenions.
 In the images below, the `64-dim` embedding vector is reduced to 3 dimensions and plotted by Tensorboard.
 A quick and easy starting point for analysing high dimensional data it does struggle to deal with non-linearity in the higher dimensions.

 Image 1 | Image 2
 ----|----